awsdocs/aws-cloud9-user-guide/doc_source/troubleshooting.md

 **Warning**
 When you have finished troubleshooting, be sure to set the inbound rules to an appropriate address range, as described in [Inbound SSH IP address ranges for AWS Cloud9](ip-ranges.md)\.
   + Restart the instance, make sure the instance is running and has passed all system checks, and then try opening the environment again\.
 For details, see [Reboot Your Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-reboot.html) and [Viewing Status Checks](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring-system-instance-status-check.html#viewing_status) in the *Amazon EC2 User Guide for Linux Instances*\.
 + If the environment is an SSH environment, make sure the associated cloud compute instance or your own server is set up correctly to allow AWS Cloud9 to access it, and then try opening the environment again\.
-For details, see [AWS Cloud9 SSH Development Environment host requirements](ssh-settings.md)\.
+For details, see [SSH environment host requirements](ssh-settings.md)\.

 \([back to top](#troubleshooting)\)